osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 To support the reuse of common configuration blocks, EDS egress configuration is divided into four facets, which can be configured together or separately:

-- `EgressEndpoints`: Describes the egress endpoint connectivity information
+- `EgressEndpoints` - Describes the egress endpoint connectivity information

-- `Schedules`: Describes the timing of data egress
+- `Schedules` - Describes the timing of data egress

-- `DataSelectors`: Describes which data to egress and includes stream and data filtering
+- `DataSelectors` - Describes which data to egress and includes stream and data filtering

-- `EgressConfigurations`: Ties together the three previous facets and includes settings for type and stream prefixing, backfill, and more
+- `EgressConfigurations` - Ties together the three previous facets and includes settings for type and stream prefixing, backfill, and more

 **Warnings:**